Skip to main content

 This command shows whether a variable is set without printing the secret value.

-2. If any of those variables are set, test without them.
+3. If any of those variables are set and you are not using a local OpenAI-compatible model server, test without them.

-If you already know the Poolside deployment URL, you can start the tenant login flow directly:
+5. Choose the sign-in method that matches your setup.
+For details, see Install and authenticate.
+If you already know the Poolside deployment URL, you can sign in directly:

 If the short prompt works, retry the original workflow.
 If the short prompt still returns an API key or token error, the saved credentials or selected environment are not valid for the endpoint you are using.